 - The numbers continue to spike as additional people are being tested and kits become available and make for more rapid diagnosing.
 The CDC reports that the United States has over 120,000 cases and 2,112 deaths as of March 29th. (source, source) Some believe America may be in the apex of the growth curve.
 A new antibody test is being developed that may have promise in decreasing the burden. (source, source, source, source, source, source, source, source, source, source, source, source, source)

 - New York has been hit the hardest with the most cases and increasing deaths with close to 60,000 cases as of March 29th. (source) Various temporary hospitals are being erected and military personnel have been called in to assist with developments.
-Several hospitals in the state are launching trials for potential drugs and treatments, including IV Vitamin C. (source, source, source, source, source, source)
+Several hospitals in the state are launching trials for potential drugs and treatments. (source, source, source, source, source, source)

 - Recently, the government passed a massive economic stimulus package, “Coronavirus Aid, Relief, and Economic Security Act” or the “CARES Act,” in order to help with the financial ramifications of closing down businesses, schools, and community gatherings.
 It has been estimated that one in five Americans have lost their jobs as a result of shut downs.
 This $2 trillion bipartisan agreement is the biggest economic package ever made in history. (source, source, source, source, source)

 - There continues to be many of the same disagreements and caveats among my colleagues regarding natural immune support strategies that I discussed in my previous article.
-Specifically, the elderberry “cytokine storm” topic has exploded in the blog-o-sphere.
-This safety caution was based on its effects using a theoretical, in vitro study.
-Many experts are defending this herbal that has well-founded clinical research to support the immune system in those NOT exhibiting COVID-19 symptoms and should be continued.
-Other physicians are warning to steer clear of certain herbals, or all of them. (source, source, source)
+This safety caution was based on its effects using a theoretical, in vitro study. (source, source, source)

 - Many associations are putting together resources and packages for their members, such as the American Association of Naturopathic Physicians.
 The American Nutrition Association also recently released a series on personalized nutritional interventions to support the body during times of crisis.